DzidediSenaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch command creates an empty file chmod u+x makes the file executable for your user chmod u+x,g+x,o+r filename executes permission to the owner and the group owner, and read permission to other users, to the file
+touch command creates an empty file chmod u+x makes the file executable for your user chmod u+x,g+x,o+r filename executes permission to the owner and the group owner, and read permission to other users, to the file chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file